jontek2/A-better-print_start-macro/README.md

     #STATUS_PRINTING                                             # Sets SB-LEDs to printing-mode
 ```

 </details>

 ## Change log

+08-30-2026: Added support for native Klipper Eddy Tap automatic Z offset using `SET_Z_FROM_PROBE METHOD=tap`.
+Updated the installer to allow selection between no tap, eddy-ng, and native Klipper Eddy Tap.

 02-19-2025: Corrected formatting, spelling, order of operations, and change log

 02-18-2025: Initial installation script created

 01-11-2025: Initial creation

 02-01-2025: WTFBBQAUCE I forgot to put all of the changes down.
 It's been a lot of formatting, additions, ect.

 02-13-2025: Combined the start print macro to no longer require individual macros.
 (Got a nevermore?
 Awesome!
 Don't?
 Thats ok for heating purposes)